Daddy Dearest (American TV series)

-Daddy Dearest is an American television sitcom that aired on Fox, on Sunday nights from September 5 to December 5, 1993.
+Daddy Dearest is an American television sitcom that aired on Fox, on Sunday nights at 9:30 p.m. from September 5 to November 7, 1993, with one additional episode on December 5th.

 Synopsis

 The series revolved around Dr. Steven Mitchell, a psychologist who lived in Manhattan with his young son and, despite his constant insults and put downs, his father Al (Don Rickles), an obnoxious used car salesman who was recently separated from his wife Helen (Renée Taylor).